 Location of log files

-- On Windows: %LocalAppData%\Adobe\AssetsCompanion\Logs
+- Path on Windows: %LocalAppData%\Adobe\AssetsCompanion\Logs

-- On Mac: ~/Library/Logs/Adobe\ Experience\ Manager\ Desktop
+- Path on Mac: ~/Library/Logs/Adobe\ Experience\ Manager\ Desktop

 Clearing AEM desktop app's cache is a preliminary troubleshooting task that can resolve several issues.
 Clear the cache from the app preferences.
 See set preferences .
 The default location of the cache folder is: